Impact of Diversity

 - List the year that scientists believe that each extinction occurred

-- List the evidence supporting that there each mass extinction occured
+- List the evidence supporting that each mass extinction actually occurred

 - List the reason(s) that they occurred and classify each reason as biotic or abiotic

 - Submit in Google Classroom.

 The terms Extinct, Extirpated, Endangered, Threatened, Special Concern, Not at Risk and Data Deficient, are used by COSEWIC (Committee on the Status of Endangered Wildlife in Canada).

 - Define each of the terms above in your own words.

 - Based on the area that you will be building your house in, pick a species that fits one of the terms (Extinct, Extirpated, Endangered, Threatened).
 Keep in mind every country does NOT have a committee devoted to classifying each species into one of categories given!
 You may need to do some extra digging!

 - Refer to the assignment details in the link (click on Diversity Impact Assignment II)

 BE SURE TO CITE ALL OF YOUR SOURCES...